 The proposal is part of a larger project that will facilitate economic growth from adjoining regions and a state and international level.
-The Carmichael Coal Mine is a significant project that will deliver significant employment and revenue to the region.
+The Carmichael Coal Mine is a significant project that will deliver significant employment and revenue to the region and the State.